-Few isles tempt the imagination with the lure of adventure quite like the fierce land of Sumatra.
-An island of extraordinary beauty, it bubbles with life and vibrates under the power of nature Eruptions, earthquakes and tsunamis are Sumatran headline grabbers.
+Few isles tempt the imagination with the lure of adventure quite like the wild land of Sumatra.
+An island of extraordinary beauty, it bubbles with life and vibrates under the power of nature.
+Eruptions, earthquakes and tsunamis are Sumatran headline-grabbers.
 Steaming volcanoes brew and bluster while standing guard over lakes that sleepily lap the edges of craters.
 Orangutan-filled jungles host not only our red-haired cousins, but also tigers, rhinos and elephants.
 And down at sea level, idyllic deserted beaches are bombarded by clear barrels of surf.

-As varied as the land, the people of Sumatra are a spicy broth of mixed cultures, from the devout Muslims in Aceh to the hedonistic Batak Christians around Danau Toba and the matrilineal Minangkabau of Padang.
+As varied as the land, the people of Sumatra are made up of many cultures, from the devout Muslims in Aceh to the hedonistic Batak Christians around Danau Toba and the matrilineal Minangkabau of Padang.
 All are unified by a fear, respect and love of the wild and wondrous land of Sumatra.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sumatra.

 This scattering of ruined and partially restored temples is the most important Hindu-Buddhist site in Sumatra.
 The temples are believed to mark the location of the ancient city of Jambi, capital of the kingdom of Malayu 1000 years ago.
 Most of the candi (temples) date from the 9th to the 13th centuries, when Jambi’s power was at its peak.
 Grab a bicycle (per day 10,000Rp) at the entrance to explore the immensely peaceful forested site, marvelling at the temple stonework